mrhappyasthma/HoN-Ranked-Quickstats-Tooltips-Mod/README.md

-# HoN Ranked Quickstats Tooltips
+# HoN Ranked Quickstats Tooltips Mod

 ![Example of the stats button, which can be moused over](https://i.imgur.com/wZh44BC.png)